VitaliRj/OBD2-SocktCAN-Interface/README.md

 Please refer to the MATLAB documentation for further information: https://de.mathworks.com/help/supportpkg/armcortexa/ug/external-mode.html

-## Prepare the Target Hardware
+# Example for the Raspberry Pi 2.

-This example is for the Raspberry Pi 2.
+This will also work with the Raspberrys Pi 3.
+With MATLAB 2018a the ZERO is supported as well.

 #### 1. Install the Simulink Support Package for Raspberry Pi Hardware
 Purpose: Be able to prepare a bootable SD-Card and deploy Simulink models to the target hardware with MATLAB.